-- 1. After four unexcused absences, a student's parent or guardian will be notified and a conference with an administrator may be required. - 2.
-If the pattern continues, further administrative action may be taken. - 3.
-Skipping a class will result in an after school detention from 3:30-4:30pm. - 4.
+Skipping class is considered an unexcused absence and counts toward a student's truancy record.
+See Unexcused Absences/Consequences.
+Skipping class will also result in an after school detention from 3:30-4:30 p.m.
 Excessive patterns of skipping class will result in suspension, and further administrative action may be taken.